alexnesov/alexnesov/README.md

 ### Hi there

 I'm Alex Nesovic.
 Worked first in tech consulting at Accenture Technology, then worked for the Capital Market division of Deloitte Luxemboug (Alternative Investment sub-division) as a Financial Software Engineer (Python, Flask, JS).Now, working for Amundi Asset Management (technology division) as a tech support for the front-office and middle-office side of our client's operations.
-Job consists mainly implementing client's demands in Amundi's proprietary's Portfolio Management System, through some JEP (a Java's derived language, Python and SQL for Sybase)
+My job consists mainly about implementing our client's (private funds and institutional) demands in Amundi's proprietary's Portfolio Management System, through some JEP (a Java's derived language, Python and SQL for Sybase)
 I have therefore both knowledge in finance and in tech.

 The main side project I am working on is https://www.financial-portfolio.io/